Version 1.0DraftLast updated: February 2025

 For Verifiers

-3. Check the trust level: Gold (full trust), Silver (partial), Invalid (reject).
+4. Verify the Ed25519 signature.
+Check the trust level: Gold (full trust), Silver (DNS not found), Invalid (signature failed).

 Best Practices